 Disclaimers

-Cup measurements refer to the standard American cup, which is 240 milliliters.
-Most of my recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read these Terms of Use carefully before using any of my recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-Who wants seconds?
+Who wants seconds? says

 This Amazing Cauliflower Stuffing was surprisingly yummy and indeed amazing!
 My husband is not a big fan of veggies.
 This is the first veggie-based traditional Thanksgiving dish that he’s actually gone back for seconds!!!
 He does not usually do that, not even for regular food.
 This is a perfect blend of veggies and seasonings and we plan to add this to our menu rotation.
 We even had enough left over to make stuffed zucchini with it for dinner, pairing it with some wild rice and a salad.

-Vered DeLeeuw
+Vered DeLeeuw says

 Yay!
 I'm so glad this was a success!
 That stuffed zucchini sounds really good.

-Kate
+Kate says

 Would adding dried cranberries or raisins after cooking but before serving be good with this?

-Vered DeLeeuw
+Vered DeLeeuw says

 Yes, very good, if you enjoy a sweet-savory flavor combination.